Ex-Wings guitarist Henry McCullough suffered a devastating heart attack in 2012 and then endured a lengthy period of partial recovery.

 Henry McCullough, the former Wings and Joe Cocker guitarist, is still dealing with the aftermath of a devastating heart attack suffered in late 2012, but he’s gotten some needed assistance from Van Morrison.

-Former Wings members Denny Seiwell, Henry McCullough and Laurence Juber — a trio of figures who span either end of the 1970s-era Paul McCartney band’s lifespan — offer unique insight into often-overlooked projects.
+Former Wings members Denny Seiwell, Henry McCullough and Laurence Juber – a trio of figures who span either end of the 1970s-era Paul McCartney band’s lifespan – offer unique insight into his work.

-‘Play with one Beatle, and it really f*cks up your jazz career’: Denny Seiwell on Wings, and other things
+Denny Seiwell on Wings, and other things: ‘Play with one Beatle, and it really f*cks up your jazz career’

 Denny Seiwell had played with Zoot Sims and J.J.
 Johnson before joining Paul McCartney and Wings.
 His work on 1971’s Ram, in fact, arrived even as he played dates with Billy Joel and James Brown, among others.